Welcome to the homepage of the vocational school of the district of Stormarn in Bad Oldesloe.

 Our results will be presented on the school homepage, the notice board and in the form of an exhibition.

-2. We promote the development of personality enabling an independent life in social responsibility.
+We promote the future prospects of the students entrusted to us through comprehensive professional qualification.2.
+We promote the development of personality enabling an independent life in social responsibility.

 3. We create a positive learning environment with the help of a culture of tolerance and mutual respect.